barakcohenlab/castools/README.md

 # castools
-Command line tool for the CAS project
+Command line tools for the CAS project

+# Authors
+Clarice, Avi and Siqi from the Cohen Lab